Employment in the federal public service

 When an employee was required to work an average of less than 30 hours per week, they were part-time employees and were not considered to be employed in the public service for pension purposes.

-1. Employment in a position where the employee is required to work an average of at least 12 hours per week but who does not work the standard (scheduled) full-time hours of the position (i.e. 12 AWW/37.5 SWW).
+• Employment in a position where the employee is required to work an average of at least 12 hours per week but who does not work the standard (scheduled) full-time hours of the position (that is, 12 AWW / 37.5 SWW).

-2. Employment which consists of an employee occupying two or more part-time positions where, the sum of the results obtained by dividing the number of hours the employee is assigned to work (Assigned Work Week-AWW) by the normal hours of work for the full-time position (Standard Work Week-SWW), is less than 1.
+• Employment which consists of an employee occupying two or more part-time positions (with an AWW of at least 12 hours per week) where, the total of the two positions are less than a full-time position.
+The member is part-time if the sum of the results obtained by dividing the number of hours the employee is assigned to work (AWW), by the normal hours of work (SWW) for each position, is less than 1.

 1st position: AWW 12.00.
 SWW 36.25